tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_rate_limiting_and_thresholds.md

 ---
-title: Rate limiting and thresholds
+title: API rate limiting and thresholds
 permalink: docapis_rate_limiting_and_thresholds.html
 keywords:
 course: "Documenting REST APIs"
 weight: 6.5
 sidebar: docapis
-section: docnonref
+section: docconceptual
-path1: /docnonref.html
+path1: /docconceptual.html
 ---

 Rate limits determine how frequently you can call a particular endpoint.
 Usually, companies have different tiers (for example, free versus pro) and licenses (open-source, business, commercial) corresponding to different capabilities or rate limits with the API.